Social Justice Movement

-Social Justice Movement (Ruch Sprawiedliwości Społecznej, RSS) was a Polish radical left-wing socialist political party.
+Social Justice Movement (Ruch Sprawiedliwości Społecznej, RSS) is a Polish radical left-wing socialist political party.
 It was founded by Piotr Ikonowicz on 2 May 2014. and registered on 5 September 2014.
-The main tenet of the party was to represent the poorest and weakest in Polish society and to fight "against social exclusion, inequality and economic exploitation".
-The party was active politically and formed electoral lists together with other minor left-wing parties, but it never managed to gain any seats.
+The main tenet of the party is to represent the poorest and weakest in Polish society and to fight "against social exclusion, inequality and economic exploitation".
+The party is active politically and formed electoral lists together with other minor left-wing parties, but it never managed to gain any seats.
 Amongst others, the party ran together with parties such as Left Together and Labour Union, as well as independently; at the same time, it also worked together with parties such as Samoobrona.
 It also gathered signatures and submitted draft proposals for anti-privatization and anti-eviction laws.
 It was deregistered on 6 February 2023.
+Two years later on 18 September 2025 it was re-registered.

 The RSS was founded on the basis of the Office for Social Justice (Kancelaria Sprawiedliwości Społecznej, KSS) run by Piotr Ikonowicz.
-Its platform prioritised abolition of the so-called junk contracts, improvement of the position of trade unions, and banning eviction "onto the street".
-The party would focus on social justice and support of the most underprivileged, especially the poor and the homeless.
-It vehemently opposed capitalism which it described as a discriminatory system which undertakes "frantic pursuit of profit maximisation at the expense of human life and dignity" and in which the capital rules people and, with socialism promoted as a much fairer system that can achieve the opposite.
-It had an ambivalent stance towards People's Republic of Poland, praising its progress on social justice but criticizing it for breaking up worker strikes.
+Its platform prioritises abolition of the so-called junk contracts, improvement of the position of trade unions, and banning eviction "onto the street".
+The party focuses on social justice and support of the most underprivileged, especially the poor and the homeless.
+It vehemently opposes capitalism which it described as a discriminatory system which undertakes "frantic pursuit of profit maximisation at the expense of human life and dignity" and in which the capital rules people and, with socialism promoted as a much fairer system that can achieve the opposite.
+It has an ambivalent stance towards People's Republic of Poland, praising its progress on social justice but criticizing it for breaking up worker strikes.
 The party also stressed that it does not oppose nationalism nor clericalism, and praised the Catholic socialist Self-Defence of the Republic of Poland and its late leader Andrzej Lepper, whom Ikonowicz described as "a statesman".